 Conceive and realize electro-catalytic anodes (methanol electrode) and cathodes (air electrode) for a direct methanol fuel cell

-Methanol and air electrodes will be developed by CLAL on the basis of fundamental R&D carried out by the four university laboratories.
-A novel method will be used for the dispersion of the catalysts on the substrate (carbon felts, carbon papers or platinized titanium foils).
+Methanol and air electrodes is developed by CLAL on the basis of fundamental R&D carried out by the four university laboratories.
+A novel method is used for the dispersion of the catalysts on the substrate (carbon felts, carbon papers or platinized titanium foils).